Found my way downstairs and drank a cup, and looking up, I noticed I was late

 - Episode 10 of Akikan!! showed a day in the life of the three Akikan girls at home.
 Melon tried to deal with the heat, Yell cleaned up the apartment and Budoko played make-believe.
-No wacky harem antics, no school scenes, final destination.
+No wacky harem antics, and no school scenes.

-- The first issue of Astro City was a day in the life of Samaritan, that series' Superman Expy.
+- "In Dreams," the very first issue, follows a day in the life of Samaritan, that series' Superman Expy.

-- Issue 8 of The New Teen Titans featured a story titled "A Day in the Lives" (as shown in the page pic) which followed all the Titans except Robin during a normal day.
+- Issue 8 of The New Teen Titans featured a story titled "A Day in the Lives" which followed all the Titans except Robin during a normal day.
 It's widely agreed that it was this issue which helped launch The New Teen Titans to the best-seller list (where it would remain for sixteen years).

-- The Noob comic does this for one on the players of the MMORPG the story takes place at the beginning of each comic.
+- The Noob comic does this for one of the players of the MMORPG in which the story takes place at the beginning of each comic.

 - Clerks, Mallrats, and Clerks II are all examples.
 Kevin Smith apparently likes this trope.

-- The innovative 1929 film Man With A Camera is a visual document of a day in the life of city folk in the Soviet Union.
+- The innovative 1929 film Man with a Movie Camera is a visual document of a day in the life of city folk in the Soviet Union.
 There are no characters, story, or plot, just a feature-length collage of regular people going about the business of life.
 Director Dziga Vertov's wildly experimental use of camera tricks, Montage, and editing, result in a movie that's much more interesting that the preceding description makes it sound.